Profession Calculators

 Accuracy and Disclaimer

-This calculator provides estimates based on standard amortization.
-Actual rate reductions per point vary by lender and market conditions.
-Tax deductibility of points depends on your specific tax situation.
-Consult your lender for exact rate sheet pricing.
+This calculator provides estimates based on standard fixed-rate amortization.
+The rate reduction per point varies by lender and market conditions.
+Tax deductibility of points depends on your specific tax situation and whether IRS requirements are met.
+Future plans (refinancing, selling) are uncertain and directly affect whether buying points is beneficial.
+Consult your lender and a tax advisor before making a points decision.